Italian bombing of Mandatory Palestine in World War II: Bombing of Haifa

-Haifa was hit many times by the Italians, because of the port and refinery, starting in June 1940.

-The 29 July 1940 issue of Time reported a bombing at Haifa by SM82 bombers during the previous week, with a dozen casualties.

-According to Time magazine, the Italians claimed a huge success which the British did not deny.

-Where the British oil pipeline from Mosul reaches tidewater, "Ten big Italian bombers, flying at great altitude from the Dodecanese Islands, giving the British bases at Cyprus a wide berth, dropped 50 bombs on the Haifa oil terminal and refinery."
+Haifa was repeatedly attacked by Italian bombers starting in July 1940.
+They targeted the city's port and refinery.
+The first such raid occurred on 15 July 1940 when five Italian aircraft led by Major Ettore Muti struck the Iraq Petroleum Company installation, setting three oil tanks on fire and damaging a power station, temporarily disrupting the city's electricity supply.
+Two Arab civilians were severely injured, one of whom later died.
+The second raid came on 24 July 1940 when Italian SM.79 bombers attacked eastern Haifa, aiming for the oil refineries and storage facilities.
+A total of 28 Arab and 15 Jewish civilians were killed along with one British constable.
+The Italians claimed a huge success which the British did not deny.
+Time magazine, describing one of the raids, wrote that where the British oil pipeline from Kirkuk reached tidewater, "Ten big Italian bombers, flying at great altitude from the Dodecanese Islands, giving the British bases at Cyprus a wide berth, dropped 50 bombs on the Haifa oil terminal and refinery."
 The bombing started fires which burned for many days afterwards, and the refinery's production was blocked for nearly one month.
 British fighters from a base on Mount Carmel were too late to overtake the Italians returning to their base in Italian Dodecanese.
+Italian aircraft carried out additional raids on Haifa on 6 and 27 August and on 6 and 8 September which caused no fatalities.

 Bombing of Tel Aviv

 On 9 September 1940, a bombing raid on Tel Aviv caused 137 deaths.
-There was another raid on Tel Aviv on 12 June 1941 with 13 deaths, done by the Italians or by the French, based in Syria.
+There was another raid on Tel Aviv on 12 June 1941 with 13 deaths, done by the Italians or by the Vichy French based in Syria.

 Historian Alberto Rosselli pinpointed that the bombing of Tel Aviv that killed 137 people was because the Italian bombers were on their way to the strategic port and refineries of Haifa, but were intercepted by British aircraft.
 Forced to go back, the Italians received orders to drop their bombs on the port of Tel Aviv, but in attempting to avoid the attacking British planes they dropped the bombs by mistake on a civilian area near the port.